-The Assets and Liabilities Committee ("ALCO") is a collegial body reporting to the Management Board and responsible for establishing the strategy for the attraction and allocation of funds, the strategic and operating management of risks related to the deterioration of capital and liquidity, and currency and interest rate risks.
+The Assets and Liabilities Committee ("ALCO") is a collegial body reporting to the Management Board and responsible for establishing the strategy for the attraction and allocation of funds, the strategic and operating management of risks related to the deterioration of capital and liquidity, and currency and interest rate risks, as well as the implementation of CBM's investment policy.
 ALCO's functions include:

-- approval of the strategy for attraction and allocation of funds; - defining the general structure of CBM's assets and liabilities, including categorising assets by risk, profitability and maturity; - establishing credit risk limits for financial market counterparties and debt securities; - establishing types of financial instruments used by CBM; - managing capital adequacy risks; - managing market, interest rate and liquidity risks; and - managing CBM's open currency position.
+- approval of the strategy for attraction and allocation of funds; - defining the general structure of CBM's assets and liabilities, including categorising assets by risk, profitability and maturity; - establishing credit risk limits for financial market counterparties and debt securities (if limits are established with regard to transactions on the financial markets and loan origination, the limits are established by the Corporate Credit Committee and the Management Board); - establishing types of financial instruments used by CBM;

+- managing capital adequacy risks;

+- managing market, interest rate and liquidity risks; and

+- managing CBM's open currency position.